hit-computer/SC-LSTM/README.md

 ### Generation

-After you train the model, you can generate the text under the control of word set.
+After you train the model, you can generate the text in the control of word set.
 You should modify `generation.py` file and set `test_word` to a set of words.
 Then, if you want, you can also set some parameters for generation in `Config.py` file.
 Generate text by run:

 ```
 $ python generation.py